denisdefreyne/glove/README.md

 cp -r lib/glove/src/shaders target/shaders
 ```

-It is useful to have the executable `cd` to the directory it is located in, before doing anything else, so that it can find the shaders easily:
+It is useful to let the executable `cd` to the directory it is located in, before doing anything else, so that it can find the shaders easily:

 ```crystal
 if full_path = Process.executable_path